- Wood of various sizes (hardwoods like oak, ash, hickory, or apple work well)

 Tinder catches fire easily and burns quickly.
 Materials like dry leaves, dry bark, dry grass, wood shavings, and mosses all make for good tinder.

 Fuel wood keeps your fire hot and burning.
-Look for branches or split logs to be about as wide as your wrist or forearm.
+Look for branches or split logs as wide as your wrist or forearm.
 If the wood is too big, it will take a long time to catch fire.

 Now you’re ready to lay your fire.
 Start by placing your tinder in the middle of the pit and building a tipi shape from small kindling, at 45° angles, above your tinder.
 Make sure to leave gaps for oxygen to reach the tinder.